 COVID-19 vaccines are highly effective at preventing serious illness and hospitalization, but breakthrough infections in fully vaccinated people are still possible — though rare.
-(Think: As of July 12, only 5,492 hospitalized or fatal breakthrough cases were reported to the CDC out of more than 159 million vaccinated people in the US — that’s less than 1%.)
+As of August 2, only 7,252 hospitalized or fatal breakthrough cases were reported to the CDC out of more than 164 million vaccinated people in the US — that’s less than 1%.
 Despite the rarity, high-profile reports of breakthrough cases are starting to hit the headlines.

 Now, if you’re fully vaccinated and find yourself with the rare possibility of having a breakthrough infection, here’s what you need to know.